elgatosf/streamdeck-javascript-sdk/css/README.md

 }
 ```

-Putting the above HTML/Javascript together already makes up a nice and functional Property Inspector.

 One missing part is the included styling contained in `sdpi.css` which is included in the samples and can quickly be added to the HTML's `<head>` section: